Skip to content

 Attention Low Low Low Low

-The best-performing methods (Occlusion / L2-norm variants) achieve statistically significant fairness correlation across most settings.
+The best methods (Occlusion/L2 norm types) achieve significant fairness correlation in most settings.

 RQ2: Model Selection

-The Spearman correlation between validation-set explanation metrics and test-set fairness is unstable, and MRR@1 consistently falls below the baseline of directly using validation-set IU.
-Conclusion: explanations are not reliable for model selection.
+The Spearman correlation between validation set explanation metrics and test set fairness is unstable.
+MRR@1 is consistently lower than the baseline using validation set IU directly.
+Conclusion: Explanations are unreliable for model selection.

 RQ3: Training Debiasing